typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 ## It can be covariant

-The rule for a type parameter being covariant says we have to look at all the positions in the data where the type parameter occurs; if every one of them is a covariant position, then the type parameter may be marked covariant.
+The rule for a type parameter being parametrically covariant says we have to look at all the positions in the data where the type parameter occurs; if every one of them is a covariant position, then the type parameter may be marked covariant.
 Consider a simplified version of `MyModel`.

 ```scala
 sealed abstract class Gimme[P]